 How’s your credit score?
 Remember, lenders will look at your credit report and credit history to determine whether you’re a liability or not.

-So before embarking on the journey of buying a house, check your credit report to be aware of your credit score and also for any errors that might exist.
+So before deciding, "Should I buy a house now?", check your credit report to be aware of your credit score and also for any errors that might exist.

-Statistics show 1 in 5 credit reports have errors on them!
+Statistics show a third of American's credit reports have errors on them!
 So do your due diligence.
 One of the most important first home buyer tips is to work on improving your credit score to ensure you get the best interest rate.

 Keep in mind that if you have bad credit it is still possible to buy a home.
 Here are key steps for buying a home with bad credit.